ZhengdongWang/zhengdongwang.com/productivity.md

 > The right goal is to allocate your year optimally, not your day...

 > Finally, to repeat one more time: productivity in the wrong direction isn’t worth anything at all.
 Think more about what to work on.

-{{ autotranslucence }}

-> The way to extraordinary growth and changes often involves a fundamental ontological or ‘lens’ shift in how you see the world.
-Magicians are wearing not just better, but fundamentally differently shaped lenses to the rest of us...

-> ‘What are the things I say I value but don’t act as if I value, and what would my life feel like on inside if I actually acted as if I valued those things?’

 {{ dijkstra }}